Skip to main content

 Collaborators

-We partnered with the National Wildlife Health Center, the Wisconsin Cooperative Wildlife Research Unit, and the Montana Cooperative Wildlife Research Unit.
+We partnered with the National Wildlife Health Center, the Wisconsin Cooperative Wildlife Research Unit, the UW-Madison Department of Forest & Wildlife Ecology and the Montana Cooperative Wildlife Research Unit.
 We would also like to thank everyone who participated, whether as staff, volunteers or landowners who granted permission to trap on their land.

 Project Updates